-Boy Scouts, Cub Scouts, Girl Scouts, Brownie Girl Scouts, 4-H and various other youth groups come to Hunt Hill for various nature or camping programs.
-Many times they ask about and then carry out small service projects to help our camp.
+Boy Scouts, Cub Scouts, Girl Scouts, Brownie Girl Scouts, 4-H and many other youth groups come to Hunt Hill for various nature or camping programs, and often times carry out a small service project.

 Notably, however, the most work has been done by various Eagle Scout candidates performing major service projects.
-Boy Scouts come from as far away as Chippewa Falls, Saint Paul, Chetek and Birchwood; as well as the Rice Lake/Sarona/Spooner area.
-These projects include the canoe rack and launching walkway at our Borell Beach waterfront, the Birch Point teambuilding cooperation course, the sandbox and “Eagles’ Nest” treehouse in the little kids’ nature area, the new posts and rope handrail to the waterfront, the walkway to the bog and the newly-roofed Prairie Platform.
+Boy Scouts come from as far away as Chippewa Falls, Saint Paul, Chetek, Birchwood, and other surrounding areas.
+Projects have included the canoe rack and launching walkway at our Borell Beach waterfront, the Birch Point teambuilding cooperation course, the sandbox and “Eagles’ Nest” treehouse in the nature playscape, the new posts and rope handrail to the waterfront, the walkway to the bog, and roofing of the Prairie Platform.

 We welcome Eagle candidates and their community service project teams, as well as all other interested youth or community groups who want to help improve nature experiences for kids, families and other visitors to Hunt Hill.